-Scott Pruitt, Oklahoma’s Attorney General, was nominated by President Donald Trump to head the Environmental Protection Agency, and was confirmed by the Senate in a 52-46 vote.
+Scott Pruitt, Oklahoma’s Attorney General, was selected by President Donald Trump to head the Environmental Protection Agency, and confirmed by the Senate in a 52-46 vote.
 When it comes to environmental issues, the record shows that Pruitt has been a virtual lobbyist for the state’s oil and gas companies, the agricultural industry, and other business groups.
 He also has a history of fighting federal action on environmental issues, cutting back on state enforcement, denying the reality of climate change and trying to block clean water regulations.

 Originally from Kentucky, Pruitt, 48, built a national reputation, including as Chairman of the Republican Attorneys General Association, for suing EPA a dozen times in a politically-charged campaign to try to scale back the power of the federal agency.

 Since taking over as EPA Administrator on Feb.
 17, 2017, Pruitt has stacked the agency with climate change skeptics who deny the scientific consensus on global warming.
 Pruitt has hired many former staffers of Senator James Inhofe, a Republican from Oklahoma who famously held up a snowball in the Senate and proclaimed that it was evidence that the climate was not warming.
 President Trump proposed slashing the agency’s budget by 31 percent and eliminating the jobs of 3,200 employees at EPA.